 Designer BETTY LOU PHILLIPS’ Guest Bath in House Beautiful: Gold antiquing and brass hardware dress this vintage display cabinet up to live amongst luxurious bath furnishings.

 Following my post,

-"Apothecary Cabinets," I realized there was a multitude of other vintage cabinets: display cabinets!
-They're largely metal, though a few are wood.
+“apothecary cabinets,” I discovered a multitude of vintage display cabinets!
+They’re largely metal, and a few are wooden.
 Most include one to three sides in glass, and are used for storage and display.

-You'll find that some have enamel tops or trays and are made of steel,
+Some of these have enamel tops or trays and are made of steel.

-as they were originally used in doctors' and dentists' (gulp!) offices for storage.
+They were originally meant for storage in doctors’ and dentists’ (gulp!) offices.

-These aren't your Victorian Curio Cabinets; they were never meant to go into residential homes.
-They are partially if not completely for display, whereas the cabinets in my recent post consisted of storage (drawers) only.
+These aren’t your typical Victorian Curio Cabinets; they were never meant to go into residential homes.
+These cabinets are partially if not completely for display, whereas those in my recent post consisted of storage (drawers) only.
 The genre is the same if not a close cousin.